benlau6/benlau6.github.io/src/content/notes/online-retail-analytics.md

   - Preliminary analysis of the pricing decision support tool on historical data suggested that, in fact, the model recommended price increases had little to no effect on sales quantity.
   - Motivated by this analysis, we wanted to design an experiment to test whether implementing model recommended price increases would decrease sales.
 Ideally, we would have liked to design a controlled experiment where some customers were offered prices recommended by the tool and others were not; due to potentially inducing negative customer reactions from such an experiment, we decided not to pursue this type of experiment.
 Instead, we developed and conducted a field experiment that took place from January through May of 2014 and satisfied Rue La La’s business constraints.
   - Our goal for the field experiment was to address two questions: (i) would implementing model recommended price increases cause a decrease in sales quantity, and (ii) what impact would the recommended price increases have on revenue?
+- What was the field study if controlled experiment was not used?
+  - It was a controlled experiment, but not in a users level, that some users might receive the recommended price and some not because the clients concern about negative customer reaction.
+Instead, it was controlled in a items level, where the price optimization model was turned off for the controlled item group and turned on for treatment item group.
+Similar alternation could be made in time level, where the model was turned off for some time and turned on for some time.

 ## Demand Forecasting